 - Key Fees: There’s no annual fee.
 The foreign transaction fee is 3%.
 Balance transfers cost the greater of $5 or 3% of the transferred amount.

-Chase Freedom Unlimited is similar to the flagship Chase Freedom Card, but with an important distinction: Instead of flat 1% cash back and rotating 5% cash back categories with quarterly spending caps, it simply earns an unlimited 1.5% on most purchases.
-Through March 2022, there’s one exception: Qualifying Lyft purchases, which earn 5% cash back total.
+Chase Freedom Unlimited is similar to the flagship Chase Freedom Card, but with an important distinction.
+Instead of a flat 1% cash back and rotating 5% cash-back categories with quarterly spending caps, it simply earns an unlimited 1.5% on most purchases.
+Through March 2022, there’s one exception: Qualifying Lyft purchases, which earn 5% cash-back total.
 You can redeem for virtually anything, in any amount, at the Chase Ultimate Rewards® portal – including cash equivalents, merchandise, and travel.

 Chase Freedom Unlimited has a great (and sometimes overlooked) perk for loyal Chase credit card customers.
 If you also have the Chase Ink Business Preferred ($95 annual fee) business card or the Chase Sapphire Preferred ($95 annual fee) travel rewards card, you can transfer points earned through Freedom Unlimited to those accounts.
 You can then transfer those points at a 1-to-1 ratio to a number of different frequent traveler programs, or redeem them for travel purchases through the Ultimate Rewards portal and receive a 25% bonus (for instance, boosting the value of a 50,000-point redemption to $625).